mtxadmin/zabbix/Veeam/Veeam volumes/README.md

 8. In the Zabbix web interface, apply the imported template **Veeam volumes** to the host

+9. Alter server names in Zabbix: BKP-Server1, BKP-Server2, BKP-Server3, etc. to your actual ones.

-9. After starting of the scheduled task, see the results ("Size of backups" in Latest data)
+10. After starting of the scheduled task, see the results ("Size of backups" in Latest data)

-10. Optionally, you can visualize these data in Grafana<br>
+11. Optionally, you can visualize these data in Grafana<br>
 Plain graphs: Graph, Metrics, add Veeam hosts, add item "/Size of backups/"